oasis-tcs/openc2-jadn/jadn-v1.1.md

 * FieldID and FieldName values MUST be unique within a type definition.
 * If CoreType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
 * If CoreType is Enumerated, Choice, or Map, FieldID MAY be any integer.
-* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined type.
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined (non-core) type.
-* If FieldType is a model-defined type, FieldOptions MUST NOT contain any TypeOption.
+* If FieldType is not a core type, FieldOptions MUST NOT contain any TypeOption.
 * If the [Derived Enumerations](#333-derived-enumerations) or [Pointers](#335-pointers) extensions are present in TypeOptions, the Fields array MUST be empty.
 * The default value of TypeOptions, Fields and FieldOptions is the empty Array.
-The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.
+* The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).